AgentA12/Regex_Guide/Develop/gist-template.md

 <code>foooo</code>

-Using a comma , we will match the specify number or more
+Using a comma , we will match the specified number or more

 `/foo{3,}/`